cfpb/capital-framework/src/cf-typography/usage.md

 @cf-fonts-path: '/fonts'
 ```

-If you want to load fonts from fonts.net, set the following variable to `true`,
+If you want to load fonts from a Fonts.com Web Fonts project,
+set the following variable to `true`,
 otherwise set it to `false` to use the self-hosted font path:

 ```
-@use-font-net: true;
+@use-font-cdn: true;
 ```

 ### Color variables